Here to Serve You

 - an inability to focus at work or school

 - neck measurement of more than 17 inches for men, 16 inches for women

 Spend the Night With Us

 We’re the only sleep center on the south coast that’s accredited by the American Association of Sleep Medicine.
 We have highly trained specialists who will talk with you about your symptoms and problems.
 The Bay Area Hospital Sleep Study Center is the only place on the coast you’ll find an on-site registered polysomnographic technologist to study your sleep patterns.
 We pride ourselves on providing a welcoming, comfortable and soothing sleep environment.
 Your room is well decorated and has a TV, high-quality bed linens and toiletries.
 When you wake up the following morning, you can enjoy a continental breakfast.

 Based on our findings, we’ll design a treatment plan especially for you.
 It may include medical treatment or changes to your daily habits and sleep schedule.
 We work with you to find the solution that best fits your life.
 We offer the follow-up support you need to get a full night’s rest.

 Thanks to digital technology, the expertise of Oregon’s world-class teaching hospital is available to some Bay Area Hospital patients –without a trip to Portland.

-The Oregon Health and Science University Telemedicine Network gives patients real-time access to the latest specialty care including stroke treatment and pediatric intensive care.
-This secure two-way video technology avoids the risk and expense of long-distance medical transport and it keeps patients close to their homes and families.
+The Oregon Health & Science University (OHSU) Telemedicine Network gives patients real time access to the latest specialty care including stroke treatment and pediatric intensive care.
+This secure two-way video technology avoids the risk and expense of long-distance medical transport and keeps patients close to their homes and families.

 How It Works